citusdata/mongo_fdw/README.md

 down and not when either inner or outer relation is the join itself.

 ### New MongoDB C Driver Support
-The third enhancement is to add a new [MongoDB][1]' C driver.
+This enhancement is to add a new [MongoDB][1]' C driver.
 The current implementation is based on the legacy driver of MongoDB.
 But [MongoDB][1] is provided completely new library for driver called MongoDB's meta driver.
 Added support for the same.
 Now compile time option is available to use legacy and meta driver.